 *EH- Eastern Highlands, LVC- Lake Victoria Crescent and Mbale Farmlands, NEDL- North Eastern Dry Lands, NMFS- Northern Mixed Farming System, WMFS- Western Mixed Farming System, SWH- South Western Highlands

 A phylogenetic tree was generated using unweighted pair group method with arithmetic mean and the isolates clustered into the 3 optimum genetic clusters (Figure 4).
-The clusters to which the isolates belong are summerised in Table S1.
+The clusters to which the isolates belong are summarised in Table S1.
 The identities of the different Fusarium species were obtained from Erima et al., (2025).
 Genetic cluster 1 had 8 isolates constituting 8% of isolates and consisted of species such as F. oxysporum, F, brevicaudatum, F. falciforme and some unidentified isolates.
 Genetic cluster two had 6 isolates constituting 6% of total isolates which belonged to F. solani and some unidentified species.
-Genetic cluster 3 had 87 isolates constituting 86% of isolates belonging to F, falciforme, F. equiseti, F. brevicaudatum, F. oxysporum, F. soalani, F. brachygiborum, F. commune, C. rhizophaga, F. fabacearum, F. delphimoides, F. duofalcatisporum, and some unidentified isolates.
+Genetic cluster 3 had 87 isolates constituting 86% of isolates belonging to F. falciforme, F. equiseti, F. brevicaudatum, F. oxysporum, F. solani, F. brachygiborum, F. commune, C. rhizophaga, F. fabacearum, F. delphimoides, F. duofalcatisporum, and some unidentified isolates.
 The disease severity index (DSI) and the growth rate of the isolates were obtained from Erima et al. (2024).
 No significant differences were observed in the DSI and growth rate among the isolates from the different genetic clusters (F 1.9, P = 0.184 and F = 0.42, P = 0.958) for DSI and Growth rate, respectively.

 B)